The secret is out — Nicaragua really is the hidden gem of Central America.

 Caribbean Side Islands

-These two islands are as gorgeous as the ones you'd find on your Caribbean cruise but it's so far west that it's not a hot spot.
+Vacation in actual paradise by visiting these two islands are as gorgeous as the ones you'd find on your Caribbean cruise .... but it's so far west that it's not a hot spot.
 And most tourists don't know it even exists.
-So you know what the means?
-Nearly untouched paradise just waiting for you while you're in Nicaragua!
+So you know what the means — nearly untouched paradise just waiting for you while you're in Nicaragua!

 Pacific Coast Beaches